statiagov/gesmew/guides/content/user/shipments/shipping_methods.md

 #### Tracking URL

 You can optionally input a tracking URL for your new shipping method.
-This allows customers to track the progress of their package from your [Stock Location](stock_locations) to the order's shipping address.
-The string ":tracking" will be replaced with the tracking number you input once you actually process the order.
+This allows customers to track the progress of their package from your [Stock Location](stock_locations) to the inspection's shipping address.
+The string ":tracking" will be replaced with the tracking number you input once you actually process the inspection.

 You may need to check with the shipping carrier to see if they have a Shipping Confirmation URL that customers can use for this service.
 Some [commonly-used tracking URLs](http://verysimple.com/2011/07/06/ups-tracking-url/) are available online.